 Once I finished the cleaning and painting I tightened the bolts on the legs.
 I also tightened the screws holding the top to the table base.

-I cleaned the handle but it still had some pitted places.
-It really is perfect for the table.
-I often like to put new modern knobs on my painted pieces but this one called for a vintage piece similar to what would have been original to the table.
+I cleaned the handle, but it still had some pitted places.
+It is perfect for the table.
+I often like to put new modern knobs on my painted pieces, but this one called for a vintage piece similar to what would have been original to the table.

 The drawer was so dirty inside.
-I cleaned it with Simple Green but it was such a mess I decided to paint it.
-As you can see I didn't do a bang-up job but it looks so much better painted.
+I cleaned it with Simple Green, but it was such a mess that I decided to paint it.
+As you can see, I didn’t do a bang-up job, but it looks so much better painted.

 Even though the inside of the drawer looked nice I lined it with pretty scrapbook paper.
 Easy touches like this can really elevate a piece.

-I love the turquoise porcelain top table and I have it all set up with my new phone and tablet stand for taking videos.
-I can do Facebook lives with my phone and be able to see comments from you guys on my iPad at the same time.
-The mount will also hold my small point and shoot camera that I use to film videos.
+I love the turquoise porcelain top table, and I have it all set up with my new phone and tablet stand for taking videos.
+I can do Facebook Lives with my phone and see comments from you guys on my iPad simultaneously.
+The mount will also hold my small point and shoot camera, which I use to film videos.

 I used Walmart brand black gloss spray paint on the stool and chair because that's what I had on hand.
 I choose gloss because of the shiny black porcelain band around the tabletop.